 Argonne National Laboratory

-About netCDF:NetCDF (Network Common Data Form) defines two sets of standards to support the creation, access, and sharing of scientific data.
+What is netCDF?NetCDF (Network Common Data Form) is an I/O library that supports the creation, access, and sharing of scientific data.

-- File format -- A self-describable, machine-independent file format is defined for representing scientific data.
-It is designed to store multi-dimensional array-oriented data together with its attributes (such as annotations.)
-The data layout in files follows the canonical order of the arrays.
+- File formats -- Self-describable, machine-independent file formats (CDF and HDF5) are used to store multi-dimensional array-oriented data together with its attributes (such as annotations.)
+The data layout in CDF files follows the canonical order of the arrays.

-Starting from version 4, Unidata's netCDF supports parallel I/O either through PnetCDF or HDF5.
-Through PnetCDF, netCDF-4 can access files in CDF formats in parallel.
-Similarly, through HDF5, netCDF-4 can access files in HDF5 format.
+Starting from versions 4.0 and 4.1, Unidata's netCDF supports parallel I/O through HDF5 and PnetCDF underneath, respectively.
+Through PnetCDF, netCDF-4 programs can access files in the classical CDF formats in parallel.
+Similarly, through HDF5, netCDF-4 programs can access files in HDF5 format.

 - Minimize the changes to the netCDF API syntax --

-- All parallel APIs are named after originals with prefix
+- All parallel APIs are named after the original netCDF APIs with

-int ncmpi_put_vars_float(int ncid, /* dataset ID */ int varid, /* variable ID */ const MPI_Offset start, /* [ndims] */ const MPI_Offset count, /* [ndims] */ const MPI_Offset stride, /* [ndims] */ const float *fp) /* user buffer */
+int ncmpi_put_vara_float(int ncid, /* dataset ID */ int varid, /* variable ID */ const MPI_Offset start, /* [ndims] */ const MPI_Offset count, /* [ndims] */ float *buf) /* user buffer */

 int ncmpi_open(MPI_Comm comm, /* the group of MPI processes sharing the file */ const char *path, int omode, MPI_Info info, /* PnetCDF and MPI-IO hints */ int *ncidp)